 How many pages should a resume be?

-One page is the standard resume length.
+While it's a lot more common to have a two-page resume than it was 10 years ago, a one-page resume is still the standard.
 But this isn’t an absolute rule — it’s flexible depending on how much experience you have.

-How to cut your resume down to the right size: step-by step
+How to cut your resume down to the right size: A step-by step guide

-Not sure how to cut your resume down to 1-2 pages?
-Follow these steps:
+Follow these steps to cut your resume down to 1-2 pages:

 1. Leave off older work experience.
 Anything older than 15 years is unlikely to be relevant.